craignicholson/docker-quickstart/cheetsheet.md

       --scope string         Control the network's scope
       --subnet strings       Subnet in CIDR format that represents a network segment

+### List all networks

-docker network ls
+> docker network ls

 ## Logging

 Show the logs for one container by the container id

-Print the logs of the last 25 records in a container
+Print the logs of the last 25 records in a container.

 > docker logs --tail 25 myweb_container